Counselling FAQ for Clients in Squamish and Across British Columbia

 What is your cancellation policy?

-I require 48 hours’ notice to cancel or reschedule your appointment.
-This allows me to offer the spot to other clients.
-If less than 48 hours’ notice is given, your credit card on file will be charged the full session fee.
+I require 48 hours’ notice to cancel or reschedule an appointment.
+This allows me to offer the time to another client.
+Appointments cancelled with less than 48 hours’ notice are charged the full session fee.

 What are your fees?

-My fee is $157.50 per 50-minute session.
-Payment is accepted by e-transfer/credit card.
-Counselling with a Registered Clinical Counsellor (RCC) is often covered by extended health benefits.
+My fee is $165 per 50-minute session for individual counselling and $185 per 50-minute session for couples counselling.
+Payment is accepted by e-transfer or credit card.
+As a Registered Clinical Counsellor (RCC) in British Columbia, sessions are often eligible for reimbursement through extended health benefits.

 Will the information I share in counselling be kept confidential?

 Yes.
-Everything you share is confidential, with a few legal exceptions:
+Everything you share in counselling is confidential, with a few legal exceptions under British Columbia law.
+These include situations where:

-If a child or elder is in need of protection
+• A child or vulnerable adult is in need of protection

 Can I follow you on social media?

 Yes.
 You’re welcome to follow my professional Instagram and Facebook accounts.
-To protect confidentiality, I don’t interact with clients through social media, but you’re welcome to engage with my posts.
+To protect confidentiality and maintain professional boundaries, I do not engage in direct communication with clients through social media.
+However, you’re welcome to read and interact with public posts.